Scan business cards using your phone

 - Name, title, company, and additional contact info

 - An image of the card

-Note: Business card scanning is an Evernote Premium feature.
+Note: Business card scanning is an Evernote Premium and Evernote Business feature.

-- Long press the green plus (+) button and select the camera icon from the quick note panel on the home screen (iPhone, iPad, and iPod touch) or tap + > Camera (Android).
+- Tap the arrow on the new note button, then tap Scan a document.
+In older versions of the app, long press the green plus (+) button and select the camera icon from the quick note panel on the home screen (iOS) or tap + > Camera (Android).

 - Position the camera over the card so that the edges of the card remain in view.
 The camera automatically detects, focuses, and captures the business card.

 Once the business card is captured, Evernote displays all the information recognized from the card.

 It is a good idea to review the information scanned from cards for accuracy.
 If any of the scanned information needs to be edited, do the following: